 For more ideas on imagination and creativity see my book Future Consciousness: The Path to Purposeful Evolution, Winchester, UK: Changemakers Books, 2017.

-Dr. Tom Lombardo is the Co-Director of the Center for Future Consciousness (with his wide Jeanne), Fellow and Executive Board member of the World Futures Studies Federation, and author of numerous books and articles in psychology, philosophy, education, and the future, including Future Consciousness: The Path to Purposeful Evolution.
+Dr. Tom Lombardo is the Co-Director of the Center for Future Consciousness (with his wife Jeanne), Fellow and Executive Board member of the World Futures Studies Federation, and author of numerous books and articles in psychology, philosophy, education, and the future, including Future Consciousness: The Path to Purposeful Evolution.